 The Industrial Pollution and Radiochemical Inspectorate (IPRI) of the Northern Ireland Environment Agency (NIEA) regulate the generally larger and potentially more polluting Part A and B Activities.
 Where Part C activities take place on a NIEA permitted site NIEA will also be the regulator for the activity by way of variation to an existing permit.

 District Councils regulate smaller installations (Part C installations) for emission to air only.
-Details of your local council can be found at the link below:

-If you have any specific queries in relation to MCPD policy please contact:
+If you have any specific queries in relation to MCPD policy please contact: the Chemicals and Industrial Pollution Policy (CIPP) Branch.

 If you have a query in relation to a part C permit or installation, please contact the relevant District Council.